-Most mortgage borrowers get a FHA, VA, or a conventional loan.
+Most mortgage borrowers get an FHA, VA, or a conventional loan.

-VA loans.
-A VA loan is a loan that the Veterans Administration (VA) guarantees.
-This type of loan is only available to certain borrowers through VA-approved lenders.
+A VA loan is a loan that the U.S. Department of Veterans Affairs (VA) guarantees.
+This type of loan is only available to specific borrowers through VA-approved lenders.
 The guarantee means that the lender is protected against loss if the borrower fails to repay the loan.
 A current or former military servicemember might want to consider getting a VA loan, which could be the least expensive of all three loan types.

-Conventional loans.
-Conventional loans, on the other hand, are not insured or guaranteed by the federal government.
-This means that, unlike federally insured loans, conventional loans carry no guarantees for the lender if you fail to repay the loan.
+Conventional loans aren't insured or guaranteed by the federal government.
+So, unlike federally insured loans, conventional loans carry no guarantees for the lender if you fail to repay the loan.
 (Learn more about the difference between conventional, FHA, and VA loans.)

-Home buyers sometimes think that if a lender pre-qualifies them for a mortgage loan this means that they have been pre-approved for a home loan.
+Homebuyers sometimes think that if a lender pre-qualifies them for a mortgage loan, they've been pre-approved for a home loan.
 But the terms “pre-qualified” and “pre-approved” have very different definitions.

-Once the lender completes the analysis, you will receive a conditional commitment in writing.
+Once the lender completes the analysis, you'll receive a conditional commitment in writing.
 You can then look for a home at or below that price level.
-As you might guess, being a pre-approved buyer carries much more weight than being a pre-qualified buyer when it comes to making an offer to purchase a home.
-This is because once you find the home you want and make an offer, your offer is not contingent on obtaining financing.
+As you might guess, being a pre-approved buyer carries much more weight than being a pre-qualified buyer when it comes to making an offer to purchase a home; once you find the home you want and make an offer, your offer isn't contingent on obtaining financing.

-If you need more information about mortgages, are having trouble deciding what type of loan is best for your circumstances, or need other home-buying advice, consider contacting a HUD-approved housing counselor, a mortgage lender, or a real estate attorney.
+If you need more information about mortgages, are having trouble deciding what loan type is best for your circumstances, or need other home-buying advice, consider contacting a HUD-approved housing counselor, a mortgage lender, or a real estate attorney.